Site icon The Commune

 Hon’ble Judges’ Burden: Judicial Overreach And The Erosion Of Personal Liberty In Isha Sadhguru Case

 When I was in the 8th grade, our school administration mandated that we all speak English within the school premises.
 A friend jokingly remarked, “Angrez gaye par Angreziyat rah gayi hai” (The colonialists have gone but the colonialism remains).
-We all laughed at the time, and like every fleeting moment of innocence, that one too faded into the past.
+We all laughed at the time, and like every fleeting moment of innocence that one, too, faded into the past.

 Earlier today, someone in a WhatsApp group shared a news clipping from a leading English newspaper titled, “When Jaggi Vasudev’s daughter is married, why is he telling others to be hermit?”
 The headline left me stunned.
 I reread it, hoping it was merely a journalist’s creative liberty, but it wasn’t.
-Instantly, I recalled the remark, “angreziyat rah gayi hai” Such uninformed and casual commentary from those entrusted with the duty of delivering justice is deeply concerning.
+Instantly, I recalled the remark, “Angreziyat rah gayi hai” Such uninformed and casual commentary from those entrusted with the duty of delivering justice is deeply concerning.

 Let’s first understand the context in which the Hon’ble Judges made these remarks.
-One S. Kamaraj filed a habeas corpus petition under Article 225 of the Constitution of India, seeking ‘an order or direction more particularly in the nature of writ of habeas corpus directing the respondent to produce the corpus or body of the petitioner’s daughters, Geetha Kamaraj alias Maa Mathi, aged 42, and Latha Kamaraj alias Maa Maayu, aged 39, daughters of Dr. Kamaraj, who are held captive inside Isha Foundation, Coimbatore, before this court and set them at liberty.
+One S Kamaraj filed a habeas corpus petition under Article 225 of the Constitution of India, seeking ‘an order or direction more particularly in the nature of a writ of habeas corpus directing the respondent to produce the corpus or body of the petitioner’s daughters, Geetha Kamaraj alias Maa Mathi, aged 42, and Latha Kamaraj alias Maa Maayu, aged 39, daughters of Dr. Kamaraj, who are held captive inside Isha Foundation, Coimbatore, before this court and set them at liberty.

 The Hon’ble High Court, during the adjudication of the matter, examined Maa Mathi and Maa Maayu, both of whom clearly stated that they had voluntarily taken Sanyas of their own free will.
 Yet, despite this, the Hon’ble Court, in its order dated 30.09.2024, stated: